Mortgages for Grade I or Grade II listed buildings

-Historic England quotes that ‘Listing marks and celebrates a building’s special architecture and historic interest, and it also brings it under the consideration of the planning system, so that it can be protected for future generations’
+Historic England states that “Listing marks and celebrates a building’s special architecture and historic interest, and it also brings it under the consideration of the planning system, so that it can be protected for future generations.”.

 Buildings in England are listed in three grades.

-Grade II which buildings of special interest and is the most popular listing found.
+- Grade II are buildings of special interest and is the most popular listing found.

-Grade II* which includes buildings of more than special interest.
+- Grade II* are buildings of more than special interest.

-Grade I which includes buildings of exceptional interest.
+- Grade I are buildings of exceptional interest.